blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 - Expecting wives to provide sex anytime he is tempted by another woman
 - Considering women who complain about being beat to not be the best of women [RED, Abusive]

+- Men can have sex with any of their slave women, but women cannot have sex with any of their slave men

 - Not taking disbelievers as allies
 - Insulting disbelievers

+- Considering war to be deception
+- Permitting any lies to be told during war

 ### Inhumane